 Figure 2: This plot summaries missingness in variables, ordered by missingness, in the adolescent substance abuse intervention data.
 Indicating that there are 10 variables with at least 10% of missing cases.
 This kind of visualization becomes relevant when deciding which variable to include in the analysis.

 Previously, we argued that precision-weighted percentages may be more informative in describing the extent of missingness in a meta-analysis.
 Raw percentages and precision-weighted percentages are presented in Table ??.
 We would discourage interpreting the size of the differences between the raw and weighted percentages, however comparing those columns can identify variables missing from larger studies, which typically receive more weight in a meta-analysis.
 For example, the raw percentage column and Figure 2 would suggest missingness in the hours per week that Group 1 spent in treatment (24% missing) may be much less acute than missingness in the hours per week Group 2 spent in treatment (over 46% missing).
 But the weighted percentage indicates that the effects for which Group 1’s hours per week variable is missing make up nearly 37% of the total precision of effect estimates.
 Hence, excluding those effects in a complete-case or available-case analysis would reduce how accurately the relationship between Group 1’s treatment intensity and the intervention’s impact can be assessed.
-This reduction in accuracy would likely be greater what is indicated by the raw percentages.
+This reduction in accuracy would likely be greater than what is indicated by the raw percentages.

 Table 1: This table displays the total number, percentage, and precision-weighted percentage of effect sizes that are missing a given variable.